-Catherine Ann "Caty" (Comp) Sarver was born in about 1830 in Bedford County, PA, the daughter of Jacob and Elizabeth "Betsy" (Sturtz) Comp.
+Catherine Ann "Caty" (Comp) Sarver was born on June 7, 1830 in Bedford County, PA, or in Southampton Township, Somerset County, the daughter of Jacob and Elizabeth "Betsy" (Sturtz) Comp.

 She was united in the bonds of holy matrimony with William Sarver (Jan.
 13, 1835-1906), son of Henry and Margaret (Mosholder) Sarver of Allegheny Township, Somerset County.
 The bride was five years older than the groom.

-Together, the couple bore a brood of six known children -- Matilda Sarver, Lucinda Crissinger, Daniel F. Sarver, Elizabeth Miller, Emma J. Hillegass and Rose Ann Sarver.
+Together, the couple bore a brood of six known children -- Matilda Martha Hersch, Lucinda Crissinger, Daniel Foster Sarver, Elizabeth Miller, Emma J. Hillegass and Rose Ann Glessner.